 MCS co hosts #CleanBeachesScotland Parliamentary Event in Holyrood

-Scotland Conservation Officer Catherine Gemmell and Head of Conservation Scotland Calum Duncan co-hosted nine MSPs and 50 guests at an event where over twenty organisations celebrated what Scotland has achieved so far in tackling marine litter and took a look forward to the next steps we can all take, from individuals and communities to industry and government to #STOPthePlasticTide.
+Scotland Conservation Officer Catherine Gemmell and Head of Conservation Scotland Calum Duncan co-hosted nine MSPs and 50 guests at an event where over twenty organisations celebrated what Scotland has achieved so far in tackling marine litter and took a looking forward to the next steps we can all take, from individuals and communities to industry and government to #STOPthePlasticTide.

 “Ocean plastic is everywhere!
 From remote Pacific Islands to Antarctica to the deepest place on the planet, the bottom of the Marianas Trench.
 UN oceans chief Lisa Svensson summed it up in Nairobi last week: “This is a planetary crisis.
 In a few short decades since we discovered the convenience of plastics, we are ruining the ecosystem of the ocean.”
 This is bad.